 The EU has proposed the EU AI Act to ensure trustworthy and ethical AI across Europe.
 It introduces a range of requirements and obligations for companies providing or using AI, especially in so-called “high-risk areas”.
 Find out if your AI system qualifies as high-risk and what that means for you below!

-The EU AI Act is a legislative proposal introduced on the 21st of April 2021 by the European Commission, currently in the final discussion stages.
+The EU AI Act is a legislative proposal introduced on the 21st of April 2021 by the European Commission, and was approved by the EU co-legislators and the EU Member States at the beginning of 2024.
+The EU AI Act comes into force on 1st of August 2024.
 It aims to regulate AI across the EU to make it trustworthy and ethical.
 The Act introduces a risk-based approach, specifying four different levels of risk: unacceptable risk, high risk, limited risk, and minimal risk.
+It also regulates general purpose AI systems (GPAI) extensively.
 The compliance obligations for companies vary according to these categories, with companies in the high-risk category having the highest obligations to fulfill.

 The EU defines high-risk AI systems as those that have the potential to cause significant harm to EU citizens or the environment.
 Examples of high-risk AI systems include those used in critical infrastructure, transportation, and healthcare.
 The Act also includes AI systems that are used to make decisions that have legal or similarly significant effects, such as credit scoring or hiring decisions.

-Title III, Chapters 2 and 3 of the current draft of the EU AI Act establish requirements and obligations for providers of high-risk systems.
+Chapter 3 of the EU AI Act establishes requirements and obligations for providers of high-risk systems.
 We summarized them below to give a better overview of what lies ahead for companies in the high-risk sectors.
-The AI Act is currently being criticized for the missing specification of how to implement those requirements, which still gives room for change.
+The AI Act has been criticized for the missing specification of how to implement those requirements, which shifts the focus to guiding standards that have to be developed.

 The EU AI Act currently attaches a single set of generic requirements to all high-risk AI systems, but the requirements should be adapted to different applications to minimize overhead and ensure the appropriateness of measures.